Flying Head: Other stories

-Many of the Iroquois were supposedly troubled by the Flying Head which, when it rested upon the ground, was taller than a man.
+Many of the Haudenosaunee were supposedly troubled by the Flying Head which, when it rested upon the ground, was taller than a man.
 This supposed monster was coated in thick black hair, it had wings like a bat, and talons.

 One evening, the Flying Head came to the door of a lodge occupied by a lone woman.
 She was sitting before the fire roasting acorns which, as they became cooked, she took from the fire and ate.
 Terrified by the power of the woman, who he thought was eating live coals, the Flying Head left and never bothered her again.
 An alternate version of this part of the legend says that, rather than seeing a woman eating acorns and thinking she was eating live coals, the Flying Head stole live coals from her and tried to eat them, thinking they were acorns.
 The Flying Head flees in agony, never to be seen again.